project-renard/project-renard.github.io/visualisation/graphs.md

 Graphs are not necessarily the best way to display data since they can become cluttered.
 A computer can easily render a graph with many edges, but a human does not necessarily understand the information displayed.
-See this discussion of the Big Fat Graph used in the semantic web [^Karger2006]
+See [this discussion of the Big Fat Graph](#schraefel:2006) used in the semantic web.

 ## Large tree structure visualisation